Getting the Time Right in Python

 Stuff to remember

 - Use the high level libraries as much as possible.
-You may think you can pull off using
+You may think this ship was sunk by a gasoline engine that drives a hydraulic actuation system.

 time.time()